San Clemente Canyon

-San Clemente Canyon is a canyon located in the city of San Diego, in San Diego County, California.Marian Bear Memorial Park, a linear open space park, is along the canyon and in the southern tributary arroyos and mesa.
+San Clemente Canyon is a canyon in San Diego, California.
+Marian Bear Memorial Park, a linear open space park, is along the canyon and in the southern tributary arroyos and mesa.

 Park

 The canyon and Marian Bear Memorial Park parallels the San Clemente Canyon Freeway (State Route 52) (along northern canyon slopes), between its junctions with Interstate 5 (on west) and Interstate 805 (on east) at the ends.

 The park provides a natural setting in the midst of a busy urban area.
 The 467 acres of dedicated natural parkland include finger canyons and mesas on the south side.

 The main canyon and its tributaries continue to support a population of resident wildlife including raccoons, skunks, rabbits, amphibians, reptiles, and birds, and serve as a pathway for coyote, fox, and other native mammals.
 Along the length of the canyon are coast live oak, California sycamore, and native willow tree woodlands, with an undergrowth of native and other plant species.
 The chaparral and riparian California native plant communities are closely defined by their microclimates and underlying soils.